JimmyRowland/team_sporty/README.md

 - contributed heavily to the visual design of the app - aligning content, prettying up features, and creating custom Material-UI components
 - helped with testing, cleaning up code, and removing unneccesary inputs

+#### Collin Eng
+- organized most meetings and created timelines for project production
+- helped with cleaning up code, adding finishing touches and stylistic tweaks to components

 #

 ## Screenshots